UCF/Athena-Framework/_docs/utilities/position.md

 Position an element at the top or bottom of its [containing block](./../stretched-links/#identifying-the-containing-block), from edge to edge.
 Keep in mind that an absolutely-positioned element without a containing block will be positioned relative to the document.

-Note that `z-index` is reset with this class (`z-index: initial`); if you need to adjust z-index stacking, you'll need custom CSS.
+Note that `z-index` is reset with this class (via `z-index: auto`); if you need to adjust z-index stacking, you'll need custom CSS.

 ### Absolute Top